Welcome to Phenix City, Alabama

 Knowledge of:

-• Organization and operational procedures of vehicle maintenance shop of public works department.
+• Organization and operational procedures of water division of Utilities Department.

 • Policies, rules and regulations of the City of Phenix City.